WGLab/iMEGES/README.md

 Kai Wang (kw2701@cumc.columbia.edu)

 ## Reference

-Khan A, Wang K, **A deep learning based scoring system for prioritizing susceptibility variants for mental disorders**, Submitted to BIBM 2017.

 Khan A, Wang K, **iMEGES: integrated Mental-disorder GEnome score for prioritizing the susceptibility genes in personal genomes**, In prepration.